goatshriek/stumpless/INSTALL.md

 option, the `LD_LIBRARY_PATH` environment variable on many Linux systems, and the environment variable `LIBRARY_PATH` in Cygwin.

-If you find that stumpless has installed to unexpected locations and you want to modify this, use the `CMAKE_INSTALL_PREFIX` definition during the configuration step of the build.
+If you find that stumpless has been installed to unexpected locations and you want to modify this, use the `CMAKE_INSTALL_PREFIX` definition during the configuration step of the build.
 You can always re-run cmake to update this in an existing build tree if you need to change it.